gayathry-148/FreightFlow-Optimizer/README.md

 * **Customer Behavior**: A small group of top-tier customers accounts for a large volume of repeat orders, with the leading customer placing 976 orders.

 For a detailed breakdown of each query and its findings, please see the full case study in the `/report` directory.
-For a detailed breakdown of each query and its findings, please see the full case study in the `/report` directory.